 How To Exercise While Breastfeeding, Lose The Baby Weight, & Heal Diastasis Recti

-Keep these simple guidelines in mind — they are foundational so you can lose weight while keeping your milk supply strong and baby healthy.
+Keep these simple guidelines in mind — they are foundational so you can lose weight and nourish your body while keeping your milk supply strong and baby healthy.

 To maintain an abundant milk supply, most women need to eat between 1800 and 2200 calories per day.
 Any less than 1500 to 1800 calories per day, and your supply will probably begin to falter.
 Keep in mind that breastfeeding itself burns an average of 200 to 500 calories per day on top of your body’s normal requirements.
 Also, every woman is different!
 Is your milk supply strong?
 Is your baby happy and growing?
 Then you’re doing fine.
 (Source and source.)

 If you’re within the first 2 months postpartum, don’t skip meals or go on a diet to lose the weight.
 Eat 3 square meals a day with snacks.
 Avoid empty calories in favor of nutrient-dense foods.

 After the first 2 months, serve yourself smaller portion sizes and/or snack less often.
 At this point, your milk supply is better established and baby is growing well and needing to nurse less often (hopefully — if not, see your pediatrician and don’t follow this step).
 It’s okay to have a small calorie deficit to allow yourself to lose the baby weight.
 Aim for losing about 1 to 1-1/2 pounds per week.

 While it’s normal for weight to fall off suddenly in the first 2 months, after that you want weight loss to be slow and steady.
 Be aware of your milk supply — if it suddenly decreases, eat more.